TorSalve/interview-data-ATHCC/README.md

 Both the amplitude and the focal point can also be modulated over time.
 This brings us to a set of secondary parameters.
 For example, we can vary the frequency of the wave amplitude (how often the wave reaches its full amplitude) or the sequence and tempo in which the focal point is set onto a number of positions.

-In our studies, we focus on three parameters: amplitude frequency, spatial pattern, and the number of repetitions.
+In our study, we focus on three parameters: amplitude frequency, spatial pattern, and the number of repetitions.
 With these parameters, we can build stimuli that have the potential to trigger diverse accusations and experiences.
 The parameter settings presented reflect the current common use of mid-air haptic technology, such as feedback for button-presses and interaction with virtual objects [^3]).
 Additionally, these parameters are used most often in previous work.